zng-ui/zng/crates/cargo-zng/README.md

   The glob pattern syntax is:

-      ? — matches any single character.
+      ? — Matches any single character.
-      * — matches any (possibly empty) sequence of characters.
+      * — Matches any (possibly empty) sequence of characters.
-     ** — matches the current directory and arbitrary subdirectories.
+     ** — Matches the current directory and arbitrary subdirectories.
-    [c] — matches any character inside the brackets.
+    [c] — Matches any character inside the brackets.
-  [a-z] — matches any characters in the Unicode sequence.
+  [a-z] — Matches any characters in the Unicode sequence.
-   [!b] — negates the brackets match.
+   [!b] — Negates the brackets match.

   And in filter patterns only: